ARC’TERYX | ARC’TERYX ACADEMY | COMMUNITY EVENTS | FILM TOUR

 Films Start Time:Â 7:00PM

-The first 50 guests will receive a complimentary Arc'teryx item.Â
+The first 50 guests in line will receive a complimentary Arc'teryx item.Â

 One complimentary concession voucher will be included with every ticket for a free popcorn or candy concession item.
 No outside food or drinks permitted.